robotfinance/BIX/README.md

 # BIX

-<i>this is a very early experimental alpha release of BIX (this version does not even support concurrent connections/websockets and uses a hardcoded USDCNY exchange rate) a more advanced python version will follow soon. we are looking forward to receiving your feedback via mail (bix@robotfinance.org) or Twitter (https://twitter.com/RobotFinance)</i>
+<i>this is a very early experimental alpha release of BIX (this version does neither support concurrent connections nor websockets and uses a hardcoded USDCNY exchange rate) a more advanced python version will follow soon. we are looking forward to receiving your feedback via mail (bix@robotfinance.org) or Twitter (https://twitter.com/RobotFinance)</i>

 an open, fast and free Bitcoin (near) real-time price index